danyul/ionical/README.md

 Usage: ionical [-v] [-h]
                [-g] [-s] [-l [#_COMPARISONS]]
                [-i NAME [NAME ...]]
+               [-a DATE_OR_NUMBER] [-b DATE_OR_NUMBER]
                [-t TEXT [TEXT ...]]
-               [-a DATE_OR_NUMBER] [-b DATE_OR_NUMBER]
-               [-f CALS_CFG_DIR] [-d ICS_DIR]
+               [-f CONFIG_DIRECTORY] [-d ICS_DIR]
+               [--verbose] [-e ARG [ARG ...]]

 Help/About:
   -v, --version        Print version, then exit.
   -h, --help           Print help message, then exit.

 Primary Options:
   One or more primary options MUST be specified.

   -g, --get_today      Download current .ics files and label them with today's
                        date.
 This will be done prior to other actions.
                        (If this is left unspecified, operations will only use .ics files that have been previously downloaded.)

   -s, --schedule       Display events from most recent ical file version for
                        each calendar.

   -l [#_COMPARISONS]   Show changelogs comparing calendar versions from
                        multiple dates.
 Optionally, specify the number of prior versions (per each calendar) for which to show comparison changelogs.
                        (If left unspecified, #_COMPARISONS default is 2.)

 Calendar Filters:
   Restrict all actions to a subset of calendars.

   -i NAME [NAME ...]
 Only operate on calendars with a specified NAME.
-                      (If -i not specified, operate on every calendar listed in cals.json.)
+                       (If -i not specified, operate on every calendar listed in ionical_config.toml.)

 Event Filters:
-  Filter events shown in changelogs, schedule displays, and CSV exports.
+  Filter events shown in changelogs, schedule displays

-  -t TEXT [TEXT ...]
-Only include events whose summary text includes words
-                      that match a TEXT item.
-                      (If option not specified, no text filters are applied.)

   -a DATE_OR_NUMBER    Only include events that start AFTER a specified date.
                        (I.e., exclude events starting before the date.)
                        Value must be EITHER a date in format YYYY-MM-DD, or a positive integer representing # of days in the past.
                        (If option unspecified, default behavior is to exclude any events starting prior to 1 day ago.)

   -b DATE_OR_NUMBER    Only include events that start BEFORE a specified date.
                        (I.e., exclude events starting on or after the date.)
                        Value must be EITHER a date in format YYYY-MM-DD, or a positive integer representing # of days in the future.
                        (If option unspecified, default behavior is to have no upper limit on event dates.)

+  -t TEXT [TEXT ...]
+Only include events whose summary text includes words
+                       that match a TEXT item.
+                       (If option not specified, no text filters are applied.)

-File Locations Config:
+File Locations:
-  Specify expected file locations, if different from the current directory.
+  Specify expected locations for config files and calendar downloads.

-  -f CALS_CFG_DIR     Directory where primary config file cals.json located.
+  -f CONFIG_DIRECTORY  Directory where config file located.
+                       The primary config file, ionical_config.toml, should
-                      cals.json should contain a list of calendar names, URLs, and timezones.
-See README for specifications.
+                       contain a list of calendar names, URLs, and timezones.
+                       See README for config file format info.
+                       (Default config directory is user's current directory.)

   -d ICS_DIR           Directory for downloading or accessing .ics files.

+Experimental:
+  --verbose            Verbose mode.
+  -e ARG [ARG ...]
+Pass experimental arguments.

 ```